oliverychen/oliverychen.github.io/pages/blog/index.md

 <br>
 A useful approach to develop one's skills in investigating human brain data is to understand incisively the data generation mechanism.
-At the low level, one may look at the <a href="https://en.wikipedia.org/wiki/Action_potential#Process_in_a_typical_neuron"> biophysical basis of action potential</a>, <a href="http://link.springer.com/referenceworkentry/10.1007/978-1-4614-7320-6_683-1"> spike-timing dependent plasticity</a>, <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0142435">neuronal dynamics</a>, etc. I have little knowledge in these areas; but interesting readers can refer to <a href="http://www.ndcn.ox.ac.uk/team/rafal-bogacz">Bogacz</a>, <a href="http://learning.eng.cam.ac.uk/Public/Lengyel/WebHome">Lengyl</a>, <a href="https://www.ini.uzh.ch/~jpfister/">Pfister</a>, amongst other great scientists working in these fields.
+At the low level, one may look at the <a href="https://en.wikipedia.org/wiki/Action_potential#Process_in_a_typical_neuron"> biophysical basis of action potential</a>, <a href="http://link.springer.com/referenceworkentry/10.1007/978-1-4614-7320-6_683-1"> spike-timing dependent plasticity</a>, <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0142435">neuronal dynamics</a>, etc. I have little knowledge in these areas; but interested readers can refer to <a href="http://www.ndcn.ox.ac.uk/team/rafal-bogacz">Bogacz</a>, <a href="http://learning.eng.cam.ac.uk/Public/Lengyel/WebHome">Lengyl</a>, <a href="https://www.ini.uzh.ch/~jpfister/">Pfister</a>, amongst other great scientists working in these fields.
 Here, I aim to discuss the data generating mechanism at the voxel level, mainly, fMRI data.
 I have learned a tremendous amount from two wonderful papers: (1) <a href="http://www.ncbi.nlm.nih.gov/pubmed/24586801">Eloya et al</a>; and (2) <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjf2c_TzJHNAhWKFj4KHbbYCzIQFggdMAA&url=https%3A%2F%2Fwww.jstatsoft.org%2Farticle%2Fview%2Fv044i10%2Fv44i10.pdf&usg=AFQjCNFBBPszyk5wZzmLI7HN_xC8EsrjpA">Welvaert et al</a>.
 The post serves as a self-learning guide, as I selectively walk through a few key steps. <a href="{{ site.baseurl }}/files/doc/fMRI_glossary.pdf">Here</a> is a useful reference of MRI glossary.
 I shall write another post in the near future discussing the importance of knowing the <i> exact </i> data generating mechanism on making "causal" claims, etc.
 <br/>